FominS/Rocket_and_sputniks/README.md

 # Rocket_and_sputniks
-For start start command "npm start"
+For start write command "npm start"